raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

        Q[state, action] = new_value
    ```

-4. Deep Learning: This subset of machine learning uses neural networks with multiple layers to learn complex patterns in data.
+4. **Deep Learning**: This subset of machine learning uses neural networks with multiple layers to learn complex patterns in data.

    Example: Using a Long Short-Term Memory (LSTM) network to predict stock prices based on sequential data: